sqlpad/sqlpad/README.md

 ### Connection configuration

-As of 3.2.0 (Work-in-progress) connections may be defined via application configuration.
+As of 3.2.0 connections may be defined via application configuration.

 Every connection defined should provide a `name` and `driver` value, with driver equaling the value in header parentheses below. `name` will be the label used in the UI to label the connection.